|ANAT 5003: Clinical Anatomy|

 These trips vary each year and are subject to availability and eligibility requirements.
 Additional fees apply.

-About 15 per cent of the population, or 4.5 million people, belong to one of Canada’s 4,900 health and fitness clubs.
-This represents just one category of employer where students can expect to find a job as a fitness appraiser, personal trainer, wellness specialist, program director or club manager.
-The growth of the fitness business over the past three decades, and the regulation of kinesiology as a health-care profession, has created demand for qualified professionals in a variety of settings.
+Health and fitness clubs represent just one category of employer where students can expect to find a job as a fitness appraiser, personal trainer, wellness specialist, program director or club manager.
+The growth of the fitness business over the past few decades, and the regulation of kinesiology as a health-care profession, has created demand for qualified professionals in a variety of settings.

 In addition to private and commercial facilities, graduates may work in: